-The Home Office have introduced their ID Check app for uploading biometrics for eligible applicants.
+The Home Office utilise the UK Immigration: ID Check app for uploading biometrics for eligible applicants.
 If you are eligible for this your previous biometrics will be reused.
-If you are not eligible, you will need to book a biometric appointment after you pay for your visa application to submit your biometrics and supporting documents.
-Your supporting documents will be returned on the same day.
-You will receive information about this following the submission of your application.
+If you are not eligible, you will need to book a biometric appointment after you pay for your visa application to submit your biometrics.
+You will receive information about this after submitting your application.
 Currently, the UKVI are issuing new leave either on a Biometric Residence Permit (BRP card) or via digital status.
+All leave ill be issued at a digital eVisa only from 01 January 2025

 You will need to apply on-line for any of the routes outlined below.
 We have prepared a QuickGuide to help you complete the application.
-In all cases, applications must be submitted before current permission expires.
+In all cases, applications must be submitted before current visa permission expires.